ntoll/ntoll.github.io/article/why-computers-4/index.md

 It follows the four rules, that start the instruction manual, to repeatedly perform the logical steps defined in the "What to do next" table.
-The steps in the table react to and change the state of the characters on the tape in order to arrive at a desired end result.
+The steps in the table react to and change the state of the symbols on the tape in order to arrive at a desired end result.
 What that end result is depends upon what's on the tape when the machine is switched on and how the steps in the table interact with that starting state and subsequent states of affairs.